NixOS/rfcs/rfcs/0151-nixos-port-alloc.md

 depend on which logic the allocator uses to generate the port number.
 Only asks for a port and get the port to be used.

-The port allocator will allocate ports decremented from 65535 so it's very unlikely that it will reach ports under 1024.
-Because of the ordered nature of attrsets.
+The port allocator will allocate ports in the registered range (from 1024 to 49151) derived from a key.
+This key by default is the `networking.ports` subattribute name but can be changed to any other string value in case of conflicts.
+The port itself will be parsed from the MD5 hash of the key obtained from `builtins.hashString`.

+To check for conflicts, a port can be hardcoded for services that can't work on non-default ports.
+This is a relevant issue for a service, but something has to be done until it's not properly fixed and released.

 # Examples and Interactions
 [examples-and-interactions]: #examples-and-interactions